harikrishnan-kp/Learn-C/macros.md

 ﻿# **Macros and its types in C**
 - In C, a macro is a piece of code in a program that is replaced by the value of the macro.
 - Macro is defined by **#define** directive.
 Whenever a macro name is encountered by the compiler, it replaces the name with the definition of the macro.
-- Macro definitions need not be terminated by a semi-colon.
+- Macro definitions do not need a semi-colon termination.

 ```console
 syntax